Frozen 2 (soundtrack)

 Frozen 2 (Original Motion Picture Soundtrack) is the soundtrack album to the Disney's 2019 animated film of the same name.
 It was mainly composed by Kristen Anderson-Lopez and Robert Lopez, in addition to the end credits covers of three of the songs by Panic! at the Disco, Kacey Musgraves, and Weezer.
 The album was released on November 15, 2019, on digital, CD and vinyl formats, and it consisted of seven songs along with a remix of "Reindeer(s) Are Better Than People" from the original Frozen.
 The deluxe edition features a second disc of score tracks by composer Christophe Beck, cut songs, and instrumentals to the seven songs in the film.

-In December 2019, it reached number one on the US Billboard 200 December 2019, making it the first soundtrack of an animated film to hit the position since its predecessor.
-The single "Into the Unknown" was nominated for the Golden Globe Award for Best Original Song, the Academy Award for Best Original Song, and the Critics' Choice Movie Award for Best Song, losing to "(I'm Gonna) Love Me Again" from Rocketman.
+In December 2019, it reached number one on the US Billboard 200, making it the first soundtrack of an animated film to hit the position since its predecessor.
+The single "Into the Unknown" was nominated for the Golden Globe Award for Best Original Song, the Academy Award for Best Original Song, and the Critics' Choice Movie Award for Best Song, but losing all three to "(I'm Gonna) Love Me Again" from Rocketman.